 Anyway, let’s get on with the review.

 To be honest, I’m not really a laptop user.
 I’ve always depended on desktops until I had to snag a laptop for mobility.
-Even though I do most of my work on a desktop, I’ve realized that I can do nearly everything I need on my Chromebook.
+Even though I do most of my work on a desktop, I’ve realized that I can do nearly everything I need on my laptop.
 And my desktop is running Windows.
 This just goes to show how the majority of activities performed on a traditional Windows computer can be replaced by a Chromebook.
-I use my Chromebook when I can’t use my desktop.
+I use my laptop when I can’t use my desktop.

 Why is this important?
-Because I’m not really a laptop user, so I can’t speak much about laptop material, but just based on the differences between the two Chromebooks, the metal body is amazing.
+Because I’m not really a laptop user, so I can’t speak much about laptop material, but just based on the differences between the two models, the metal body is amazing.
 The aluminum casing feels like a premium machine, but this sub-$300 laptop screams budget.
 If I didn’t know the price beforehand, I’d guesstimate at least double.

 The Acer 14 also has a full HD, 1080p resolution.
 It’s noticeable when watching YouTube videos that have the option for HD.
 Watching full HD videos on a bigger screen felt like a blessing.
 Again, I come from desktops, so I’m used to a big monitor (or at least bigger than a laptop).
 After watching videos on the Acer 14, there’s no reason to go back to the cheap Chromebook.
 The resolution is crisp and clear.
 The Acer 14 sports Intel HD graphics, which is basically a co-processor built into the CPU itself.
-It can run all but the most-demanding videos and images, and play nearly all the games on the app store.
+It can run all but the most demanding videos and images and play nearly all the games on the app store.
 And yes, it can definitely run Minecraft.